folly2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 10.a program that prints all possible different combinations of two digits.
 11.a program that prints all possible different combinations of three digits.
 11.a program that prints all possible different combinations of three digits.
+12.a program that prints all possible combinations of two two-digit numbers.